ccolorado/scrumptious/README.md

 # Scrumptious
 Dashboard view for scrum note taking.
-With some Jira functionality Scrumptious will open a vim instance with 4 splits in two rows
+With some Jira functionality.
+Scrumptious will open a vim instance with 4 splits in two rows

 ## Features